Employer’s basic obligations: agreement to perform work

 Tip for article

 Tip: Working out payroll for FTEs and FTEs can often be a complicated matter.
 Therefore, do not turn to the pay slip templates for FTEs and FTEs.
-The 2023 changes have meant that these templates are now out of date and do not contain all the essential information.
-Contact us instead.
-You’ll get the most up-to-date form of payslip – online and from the comfort of your home.
+These templates may be out of date and not contain all the essential information.
+Please contact us instead.
+You will get the most up-to-date form of your payslip – online and from the comfort of your home.

 3. Holidays